haopengf831/CSCI-599Project/README.md

 Follow the setup guild: https://microsoft.github.io/AirSim/build_windows/
 Go to AirSim-main, use files under Unreal settings replace the original files
 Set Blocks.sln as start project, and run
-After running the scene, open main.py under PythonAPI --> venv
+After running the scene, using PyCharm open venv folder under PythonAPI, run main.py
 Press key "m" to move the drone where you are staring at